-Pension Fund administering authorities are also required to prepare, maintain and publish a Statement of Investment Principles (SIP) under Regulation 12 of the LGPS (Management and Investment of Funds) Regulations 2009.
+Pension Fund Administering Authorities are also required to prepare, maintain and publish an Investment Strategy Statement (ISS) under Regulation 7 of the LGPS (Management and Investment of Funds) Regulations 2016.

 This document sets out the investment objectives of the Fund and how investments are allocated between equities, bonds and alternatives.
 Target investment performance is defined for each of the investment managers.
 The Fund's approach to social, environmental and ethical issues is also explained as is the Fund's compliance with Myners Principles.